verbiate/Wadsworth-for-IINA/README.md

 On YouTube, pressing 0-9 will jump you to a percentage of the timeline (e.g. pressing 3 will jump to 30% of the way through the video).
 In an effort to recreate this functionality, this is a set of scripts that enable jumping to a specific percentage location of the timeline in the [IINA video player for macOS](https://github.com/lhc70000/iina).
 You can use other tools (like System Preferences or Alfred) to assign keyboard shortcuts to each script and thereby replicate this functionality.
 An AppleScript is also included to create these shortcuts for you in System Preferences.

-### INSTALLATION OPTIONS:
+### INSTALLATION STEPS:
-The easiest way to install is to use the included Automator Services to bring this functionality to IINA, and then use the AppleScript to automatically add keyboard shortcuts in System Preferences.
+The easiest way to install is to use the included Automator Services to bring this functionality to IINA, and then use the keyboard shortcut AppleScript to automatically add keyboard shortcuts in System Preferences.
 Alternatively, there are also AppleScripts available that perform the same functions as the Automator Services, should you have a use for them.

 ## 1. Install the Automator Services